brandur/sorg/content/drafts/postgres-atomicity.md

 }
 ```

-This function does a lot of initialization work, but like
+This function does a lot of initialization, but like we
-we talked about, some of its most important work is set to
+talked about, some of its most important work is set to the
-the snapshot's `xmin`, `xmax`, and `*xip`.
-The easiest of
+snapshot's `xmin`, `xmax`, and `*xip`.
+The easiest of these
-these is `xmax`, which is retrieved from shared memory
+is `xmax`, which is retrieved from shared memory managed by
-managed by the postmaster, which is tracking the `xid`s of
+the postmaster.
+Every transaction that commits notifies the
+postmaster that it did, and `latestCompletedXid` will be
+updated if the `xid` is higher than what's already in there
-any transactions that complete (more on this later):
+(more on this later).

 Notice that it's the function's responsibility to add one
 to the last `xid`.
 This isn't quite as trivial as